 Between November 24th, 1966 and April 3rd, 1967, The Beatles worked tirelessly and intensely in the recording studio, creating the most elaborate album of their career, their masterpiece "Sgt.
 Pepper's Lonely Hearts Club Band," along with their earlier released groundbreaking single "Strawberry Fields Forever / Penny Lane."
 Their desire to use the recording studio as a creative platform for making the best album they could muster ended up making them feel artistically drained and ready for some light relief.
 However, there was work still to be done.

-In the previous year, an agreement was made between the group and United Artists for a handful of newly written and recorded songs to be used in an animated film that was now in the process of being produced entitled “Yellow Submarine."
+In 1966, an agreement was made between the group and United Artists for a handful of newly written and recorded songs to be used in an animated film that was now in the process of being produced, entitled “Yellow Submarine."
 In addition, Paul had already introduced his idea for the next Beatles endeavor, a self-produced film/music project entitled “Magical Mystery Tour.”
 With both these projects in mind, The Beatles immediately set out to provide the needed material to satisfy these demands but, given their undoubtedly exhausted state, set out to do so with a much more lighthearted attitude.

-During the near two-month wait for the “Sgt.
+During the nearly two month wait for the “Sgt.
 Pepper” album to be released, The Beatles entered various recording studios to record the required songs.
 With the “Pepper” tension gone, a frivolous, party atmosphere ensued which, on May 12th, 1967, resulted in the primary new track for the “Yellow Sumbarine” project, namely “All Together Now.”

 Paul was prone to periodically write songs that emulated the music-hall style of a by-gone era, a genre of music that he grew up hearing and continued to have a fondness for.
 He had recently recorded "When I'm Sixty-Four" in that vein and was soon to venture there again with "Your Mother Should Know" and "Honey Pie."
 Paul's book "Many Years From Now" identified "All Together Now" as also being written "in the music-hall tradition."